Excellent Politically-Incorrect College Advice

 I. Don't get a "crap" degree!

 In recent decades, in a greedy quest to get as many warm, cash-flush bodies as possible enrolled, and in a concurrent politically correct (but misguided) attempt to make all students "equal", colleges and universities in America have created all sorts of what I call "crap degrees", the essential characteristic of these "degrees" being that they are entirely devoid any true academic rigor whatsoever, so impart no real - let alone valuable - knowledge whatsoever.
 The basic premises underlying these disingenuous efforts in public "education" are that 1) more students mean more money (to waste on non-academic crap), and 2) that all people are equally educable; of course, though enrolling more students does indeed mean more money (which is the true primary goal of almost all colleges these days), the unfortunate and obvious reality regarding being educable is that though some in society demand equal education as "social justice", it is just not possible.
 Mother Nature simply demands that different people have different talents (or not), and at this point in history that's just the luck of the litter; this, of course, means that you must realistically evaluate and accept what talents you have (or don't have) and just make the best of things.
-Aside from that common sense, some interesting recent ACT college readiness exam data further confirms my premise of greedy, pandering colleges.
+Aside from that common sense, some interesting recent ACT college readiness exam data further confirms my premise of greedy, pandering colleges as a matter of routine taking in vast quantities of unqualified students just to extract their money.
 That data compares (by race) the percentage of high school seniors that tested as "prepared for college" to the percentage that were actually admitted and enrolled: Asians 57% ready versus 80% enrolled, whites 49% ready versus 69% enrolled, Hispanics 23% ready versus 60% enrolled, and blacks 11% ready versus 57% enrolled.
 Clearly, greedy, politically-correct colleges admit far more students than are, in fact, college ready, so must create "crap degrees" to absorb and placate such students, the ultimage goal being to - for as many years as possible - collect the money of those lacking the necessary temperament, training, or talent to earn a proper, rigorous academic degree.
 In the end, crap degrees harm everyone involved, from the unprepared or unsuited student who wastes their time and money, to the college that cheapens its reputation, to the taxpayer who subsidizes this fiasco (paying, per student, perhaps 3x what the students themselves pay in tuition and fees!).
 Certainly, in light of this, many potential students would be far better off becoming entrepreneurs pursuing their own business, or perhaps seeking training or apprenticeship in some sort of trade, or perhaps going into the family business.
 In any case, what degrees fall into this valueless "crap" category that necessarily only produces totally un-employable graduates simply because the degreed people end up with no legitimate knowledge or skills, and hence can never be productive and produce wealth for themselves or those who might employ them?
 In no particular order, Public Administration, Communications Studies, Counseling, Social Work, Community Health Sciences, Psychology, Business, Hotel Management, Education (all), Educational Leadership, Ethnic Studies, Gender Studies, Environmental Studies (though sometimes not Environmental Science), Policy Studies (all), International Studies, Journalism, Architecture, Urban Studies, Interior Design, and Athletics (all); of course, there are many others, and they are easily discovered by simply looking to see if they were offered as a legitimate degree, say, 70 years ago.
 Admittedly, a few of these topics *might* be worth a course or two, or possibly even qualify for a minor Certificate program at a community college, but they are decidedly not legitimate fields of study worthy of four years or more of college level study (let alone graduate study); indeed, most are just total hogwash despite being offered at supposedly legitimate universities.
 Yes, courses in these topics are indeed taught by "faculty", but that's where the similarity with real education ends, for these are faculty with what I consider fraudulent Ph.D.'s in made-up, bullshit fields of study, who publish truly moronic articles in made-up, bullshit "professional journals" that document their made-up, bullshit "research".
 These degrees are total politically-correct scams that will waste your time and money, and the universities that offer them are defrauding you and cheapening themselves.
 Of course, one might expect that the greedy self-interest of students would sufficiently motivate them to get a *real* degree rather than a crap degree, but that seems not to be the case.
 I'd guess that the natural, free market effect that would do that is confounded by the fact that more and more we live in a society filled with self-important bureaucrats, politicians and other parasites who know nothing and produce nothing, so knowing nothing and being able to produce nothing has - believe it or not - come to be accepted as normal, and even desirable, in many circles.
 Accepted by "society" or no, however, such degrees simply will not allow one to produce real wealth in the real world, so I would suggest that it is imperative that one should seek a degree in a legitimate, rigorous academic field instead - hard, perhaps, but imperative.
 Further, if one gets a real degree instead of a crap degree, one will not fall prey to the false idea that one is smart, useful and productive when in reality a crap degree would confer far less than that ideal.
 Indeed, the money-grubbing colleges and self-serving, fake academics who promote crap degrees, and people who've received crap degrees, simply denigrate every proper and legitimate degree, and in the end will lead us to a profoundly degenerate society, one headed quickly to end-of-empire.
 Bottom line, please study something of substance so that you can be something in life!

 II.
 Learn something!